W427697/Discord-/MIGRATION.md

 #### Postcss removed

 Storybook 6.x installed postcss by default.
 In 7.0 built-in support has been removed for Webpack-based frameworks.
 If you need it, you can add it back using [`@storybook/addon-postcss`](https://github.com/storybookjs/addon-postcss).

+#### Removed DLL flags

+Earlier versions of Storybook used Webpack DLLs as a performance crutch.
+In 6.1, we've removed Storybook's built-in DLLs and have deprecated the command-line parameters `--no-dll` and `--ui-dll`.
+In 7.0 those options are removed.

 ### Framework-specific